fossadev/fossabot-docs/docs/variables/downtime.md

     [Error: Stream is live.]
     ```

-* In case a users's stream has never been live before, returns the following:
+* In case a user's stream has never been live while Fossabot was in their chat, returns the following:

     ```
     [Error: User has no recorded downtime yet.]